 I’ve now owned a chinchilla for almost 5 years and here is what I can tell you on this topic.

-Chinchilla sounds usually represent a feeling or mood your chinchilla is in.
-A chinchilla purring indicates your chinchilla is enjoying being handled while a chinchilla barking indicates fear, discomfort, and agitation.
-Other chinchilla sounds can hold several different meanings depending on your chinchilla’s personality.
+For example, purring indicates it is enjoying being handled while barking indicates fear, discomfort, or agitation.
+Other sounds can hold several different meanings depending on your pet’s personality.

-As a new chinchilla owner, you are not expected to understand every sound a chinchilla makes nor what it may indicate.
+As a new chinchilla owner, you are not expected to understand every sound a chinchilla makes, nor what it may indicate.

 This comes with time and patience.

-Chinchilla’s can have a wide variety of emotions and have plenty of sounds that can go with them.
+Chinchillas can have a wide variety of emotions and have plenty of sounds that can go with them.

+It is part of learning how to take care of a chinchilla in an ethical manner.
 You cannot give them what they need or want or respect their message if you have no clue what it means.

 It is rare that a chinchilla makes audible sounds for no reason at all.

-Anger and Fear
+Anger And Fear